 There is a wealth of history in the counties surrounding St. Louis City and County on the Missouri side of the Mississippi.
-This category will probably expand more in the future.
+In general, if a county is one or two counties away from St. Louis County, it will be included within this category.
+Likewise, if it was traditionally within in the direct economic sphere of St. Louis, the county will be included.

 St. Charles County